foodsAvoid standard versions

 Next step

-The source-backed part is narrow for barley: barley appears directly as a grain and indirectly as malt, malt extract, malt syrup, beer flavor, and some soups.
+The source-backed part is narrow for barley: Direct answer: barley is not gluten-free.
+Avoid barley, pearl barley, hulled barley, barley flakes, barley flour, barley malt, malt extract, malt syrup, malt flavoring, beer flavor, and foods that use those words unless the exact product is a clearly labeled gluten-free substitute.
+A missing wheat statement does not rule out barley or malt.
 The current barley package, restaurant answer, kitchen setup, or backup plan still decides the action in front of the reader.

 Reject first

-Treat the does gluten risk actually enter part as an avoid-first check for barley, not as a search for reassurance.
+Treat the does gluten risk enter through malt words that matter part as an avoid-first check for barley, not as a search for reassurance.

 Exception check

-Only consider an exception for barley when malt, malt extract, and malt syrup and current preparation details are explicit.
+Only consider an exception for barley when pearl barley, hulled barley, and barley flakes and current preparation details are explicit.

 Substitute